xeenia/WashCar_Project/README.md

 A university project for the subject "Advanced Programming Topics".
-In this project we made an Wash Car application.
+In this project we made a Wash Car application.

 We wrote this program in JAVA and we used JavaFX for the GUI/UI.
 Also this program supports Client/Server connection.